dick/Sinatra-Bootstrap/readme.md

 Sinatra + Bootstrap
 ===================

-This is a barebones Sinatra project that includes less.js to roll your own Bootstrap styling.
+This is a barebones Sinatra project with pre-compiled Bootstrap styling.

+The .less files are included to tinker with.